-NFR19 Category NFR Name Method Comments 5 Waste WoM Partly regulated.
-Due to lack of data on current level of emission control and information on how this will change in the future, mostly assume no change in emission factors but there are some sectors (NMVOC from landfill) where there is some modelling.
-6 Other (included in National Total for Entire Territory) WoM Sources are generally uncontrolled so WoM is acceptable.
+NFR Category NFR Name Method Comments

+some sectors (NMVOCs

+from landfill) where

+there is some modelling.

+6 Other (included in WoM Sources are generally

+National Total for Entire uncontrolled, so WoM is

+Territory) acceptable.

 For most industrial sources, emissions of air quality pollutants have been regulated for several decades.
 While we have had, for many years, a lot of information on the historical emissions at these sites (via operator reporting to regulators under the EPR for the PRTR, and via operators themselves), we have until recently had almost no information on the emission limit values (ELVs) and other conditions placed on individual operators to achieve those annual emissions.
 Additionally, previously we have had little information on the requirements that are being placed on those individual operators in order to ensure compliance with regulations.

 In the last few years more information has become available as regulators have published permits and BAT decision documents online for some processes.
-These are large documents which contain much detail on the processes being regulated: the process technology; techniques used to control emissions; current ELVs and other conditions of operation; improvements that might be needed to comply in future.
-The documents may also provide estimates of the reductions in emissions that would result from future improvements but not always.
-Nonetheless the information contained in the documents can be used to develop simple projections that take account of planned/proposed improvements.
+These are large documents which provide detailed information on the processes being regulated: the process technology; techniques used to control emissions; current ELVs and other conditions of operation; improvements that might be needed to comply in future.
+The documents may also include estimates of emission reductions from future improvements, though not always.
+Nonetheless the information they contain can be used to develop simple projections that account for planned/proposed improvements.
 To date, permit reviews do not seem to have been published for all permitted sites.

-Of those that are published, we have prioritised the analysis of documents for cement kilns, lime kilns, refineries, oxygen steelworks, electric arc steelworks (for which we have documents for only 2 out of 6 sites) and non-ferrous metal processes.
-This prioritization was on the basis that these were the most significant sectors for which we had no existing method for incorporating the impact of existing policies and measures.
-Documentation for further processes may become available in future, allowing us to better understand the potential for reductions at those sites also.
+Of those that are published, we have prioritised the analysis of documents for cement kilns, lime kilns, refineries, oxygen steelworks, electric arc steelworks, non-ferrous metal processes, and large volume organic chemicals.
+This prioritisation was on the basis that these were the highest emitting sectors for which we had no existing method for incorporating the impact of existing policies and measures.
+Documentation for other processes may become available in future, allowing us to better understand the potential for reductions at those sites also.

-For sectors where we have been able to obtain and review documents, it is then possible to generate simple projections that take account of the current level of compliance and improvements necessary to comply where this does not already occur.
-But for other sectors, such as for combustion in 1A2/1A4a/1A4c and most chemical sector process sources, we do not have this information and so have to assume a somewhat 'worst-case' scenario where emission factors in future years are the same as in the base year.
-This is less of an issue for NH_3 , where combustion and processes are minor sources, or for SO_X where changes in fuel use, included through the use of EEP data, are likely to have a far greater impact than changes in emission factors.
-It could be a more substantial issue for the remaining pollutants simply because stationary combustion and processes are highly important sources.
+For sectors where we have been able to obtain and review documents, it was previously possible to generate simple projections that took account of the 'current' level of compliance and improvements required to comply where necessary.
+However, the BAT review documents that were examined were all produced at least 4 years ago, meaning most of the improvements identified would have needed to be implemented before 2023.
+As a result, the impact of those improvements will be reflected in the historical part of the NAEI and does not need to be modelled in the projections.

+We have not gathered data from permit reviews for other sectors, such as for large combustion plant in 1A2/1A4a/1A4c, energy from waste plant, and most chemical sector process sources, and in the case of some sectors and some sites, permit reviews have not yet been completed.
+For these sectors, the lack of detailed information on current compliance levels and required improvements means we have to assume a somewhat 'worst-case' scenario where emission factors in future years are the same as in the base year.
+This is less of an issue for NH3, where combustion and processes are minor sources, or for SO2 where changes in fuel use, included through the use of EEP data, are likely to have a far greater impact than changes in emission factors.
+It could be a more substantial issue for the remaining pollutants simply because stationary combustion and processes are high emitting sources.
 Emission projections might therefore be somewhat conservative for these pollutants.